 - Plan ahead to ensure businesses and attractions are open.

 - Stay safe, and help keep others safe.

 - Continue to monitor the situation, and adjust plans accordingly.

 We’ll get through this challenging time, but, in the meantime, please do your part and remember, when and where it makes sense to, take deep breaths of that fresh mountain air.

 Please check Western Montana COVID-19 travel updates for the most up-to-date information on recreating in the area and follow Leave No Trace Recommendations for Getting Outside During COVID-19.
-At this point, Montana has begun a gradual reopening of businesses, many businesses are still closed or have limited hours.
+At this point, Montana is in Phase Two of Reopening.
+Many businesses are still closed or have limited hours.
 If you have questions or concerns about a future trip you have planned, our team and on-line visitor resources are fully operational and can be reached during normal business hours.
 You can also check glaciermt.com for the latest.